parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 ```

-The bit at the top between the `---` is called fontmatter.
+The bit at the top between the `---` is called frontmatter.
 Here, it's in [YAML](http://yaml.org/) but that's not too important.
 These are just metadata that we'll be able to access in the template.
 Here we've included a *title*, a *date* and a *blurb*.
 You could also use add these kind of key/value pairs for keywords, categories, author name, modified date… you get the idea.

 We don't have a template to display this content yet, but since we added Markdown to our workflow, Metalsmith will still be able to convert it to HTML.
 Build your project to check: